How do you cope during challenging times?

 You are able to heal yourself if you become conscious of your thoughts and your feelings in the present moment. - Katharina Stenger

-So for Rina, if you’re able to make sense of these special connections between your past experiences, the person you are right now, and your goals, you will find purpose in the here and now.
+If you’re able to make sense of these special connections between your past experiences, the person you are right now, and your goals, you will find purpose in the here and now.
 And you will feel Ikigai.
-That’s how Rina sees it, you are the creator of your own life, you can become the source of your Ikigai.
+That’s how Rina sees it, you are the creator of your own life, you can become the source of your ikigai.

 One example that Rina gave was Viktor Frankl, the founder of logotherapy and a survivor of the Nazi Holocaust.
 Even though he was successful in his job, he was tormented by existential crises and apathy.
 However, he used all of this negative energy he experienced in his life to create something so beautiful to help the world heal.